CromwellCMS/Cromwell/website/docs/development/theme-development.md

 }
 ```

-In the example above `getFilteredPosts` used a default fragment for us.
+In the example above `getPosts` used a default fragment for us.
 But if we want to leverage GraphQL we can provide a custom fragment for a Post:

 ```ts
 import { gql } from '@apollo/client';